 “Insanity is doing the same thing over and over again and expecting different results.”
-One of my new clients said, somewhat smugly quoting Einstein to me when I suggested that he couldn’t expect something to work instantly in practice just because he understood it fully in theory.
+One of my new clients said, somewhat smugly quoting Einstein to me when I suggested that he had to keep doing an exercise that wasn't working for him.

 “And repetition is the mother of learning,” I said, quoting the old Latin proverb.
 “Or in this case skill,” I added, making the quote an amalgamation between the proverb and one of Tony Robbins’ quotes.

 Continued, repeated action is necessary for lasting change in most cases.

 But most people are so busy acquiring more knowledge that they are left with no time or energy to apply that knowledge.